openpgp-pqc/draft-ehlen-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 The algorithm-specific public key is this series of values:

- - A fixed-length octet string representing an EC point public key, in the point format associated with the curve specified in {{ecc-kem}}.
+ - A fixed-length octet string representing an ECC public key, in the point format associated with the curve specified in {{ecc-kem}}.

  - A fixed-length octet string containing the ML-KEM public key, whose length depends on the algorithm ID as specified in {{tab-mlkem-artifacts}}.